Mermaids (charity): Charity Commission Inquiry

+The inquiry issued "regulatory advice and guidance" to the charity telling them to further consider the Cass Review's findings and conclusions as well as review the guidance and positions on their website regarding puberty blockers, particularly relating to claims of reversibility.
+Mermaids was also told to get consent from the parents or guardians if they ever resume providing breast binders to minors.

+Orlando Fraser, the chair of the Commission said: "We have carefully scrutinised Mermaids' activities through a statutory inquiry and have found mismanagement in a number of areas.
+Mermaids cooperated with our investigation and has been actively addressing the various concerns raised.
+Additionally, following the Cass review, we have required Mermaids to present a more accurate picture on its website as to the risks involved in the use of puberty blockers, and to follow Cass review findings on the involvement of parents in social transitioning as regards any future provision of chest binders to children."

+Kathryn Downs, the chair of the trustees of Mermaids, said: "We are relieved that the Charity Commission inquiry which began nearly two years ago is finally over.
+The report states, as we anticipated, that there is no finding of misconduct at Mermaids.
+The commission has also confirmed, as we have repeatedly asserted, that we have not provided medical advice or acted improperly in our work with children, young people and their families."

 Resignation of trustee

-In October 2022, Dr Jacob Breslow of the London School of Economics resigned as a trustee of Mermaids after it was revealed that he had spoken at a conference organised by B4U-ACT, a paedophile support group, as a PhD student in 2011.
+In October 2022, Dr Jacob Breslow of the London School of Economics resigned as a trustee of Mermaids after it was revealed he had spoken at a conference organised by B4U-ACT, a paedophile support group, as a PhD student in 2011.
 In a statement, Mermaids described the organisation as "completely at odds" with its values, and said that "Once notified we took swift and decisive action to investigate ...
 Safeguarding is of the utmost importance to Mermaids and the safety of the young people we support is our highest priority."
 Belinda Bell, the chair of trustees, apologised for the distress caused by the news of Breslow's links to the group, and said that he should never have been appointed to the board.

 On 12 October 2022, Miriam Cates MP used Prime Minister's Questions to ask for a police investigation into Mermaids.
 In response, the charity said that her "attitudes to LGBT organisations are well-documented and this is not the first time she has criticised Mermaids".